confluentinc/getting-started-guides/java/README.md

 - [Gradle](https://gradle.org/install/) installed
 - [Java 11](https://www.oracle.com/java/technologies/javase-downloads.html)
-  installed and configured as the current Java version for the environment
+  installed and configured as the current Java version for the environment.
+Verify that `java -version` outputs version 11 and ensure that the `JAVA_HOME` environment variable is set to the Java installation directory containing `bin`.

 Later in this tutorial you will set up a new Kafka cluster or connect to an existing one.